softwaremill/jox/README.md

 # jox

-Fast and scalable channels for Java.
+Fast and Scalable Channels in Java.

 Designed to be used with [Project Loom](https://openjdk.org/projects/loom/).